szTheory/exifcleaner/README.md

 Here is the status of all translations:

-- French ❌ needs review
+- French ❌ needs full review
 - Japanese ✅ by @AKKED
 - Polish ✅ by @m1chu